 Public History Courses

-Although we have no formal concentration for undergraduates, we have recently developed a new course, Introduction to Public History, that will allow undergraduates to contemplate the theory and practice of our field .
+Although we have no formal concentration for undergraduates, we offer annually the course Introduction to Public History, to allow undergraduates to contemplate the theory and practice of our field.
 This course is being offered every Fall semester, allowing students to follow up in Spring semesters with seminars and internships.
-Other courses that have enabled undergraduates to learn about the field of Public History have included a Junior Writing Seminar titled "The Power of Place: The Politics of Memory on the UMass Campus"; "Mining the Museum: Adventures in the Theory and Practice of Museum Work" (Hist 497b, taught on site at the Emily Dickinson Homestead); Public History workshop (Hist 397s) offered by Professor David Glassberg; and Monuments and Memorials (Art 297J/597J), offered by Architecture + Design Professor Max Page.
+Other courses that have enabled undergraduates to learn about the field of Public History have included the Public History Workshop (Hist 397s, offered most Spring semesters), which gives students a chance to create a hands-on project for a community client; a Junior Writing Seminar titled "The Power of Place: The Politics of Memory on the UMass Campus"; "Mining the Museum: Adventures in the Theory and Practice of Museum Work" (taught on site at the Emily Dickinson Homestead); "Social Responsibility and Museums" (offered through the UMass Honors College); and Monuments and Memorials (Art 297J/597J), offered by Architecture + Design Professor Max Page.

-After completion of the Introduction to Public History (History 659), graduate students pursuing the Public History certificate are required to complete two linked courses in some area of Public History.
+After completion of the Introduction to Public History (History 659), graduate students pursuing the Graduate Certificate in Public History -- who can be from the History Department, but also any graduate degree program on the UMass campus -- are required to complete two linked courses in some area of Public History.
 In order to fulfill these requirements, past students have completed courses in Landscape Architecture and Regional Planning, Art History, Architecture, Public Policy, and other departments across campus.
-Students wishing to pursue a concentration in Archives can take advantage of our partnership with Simmons College.
-UMass Public History students can take two courses at Simmons on their home (UMass) tuition.
-Occasional courses relevant to students interested in archival work are also offered from time to time at UMass (see below)
+Students wishing to pursue a concentration in Archives can take advantage of our partnership with Simmons College: UMass Public History students can take two courses at Simmons on their home (UMass) tuition.
+Occasional courses relevant to students interested in archival work are also offered from time to time at UMass (see below).

 Public History Courses Offered in Regular Rotation: